sirinartk/lighthouse/docs/authenticated-pages.md

 ## Option 1: Script the login with Puppeteer

-[Puppeteer](https://pptr.dev) is the most flexible approach for auditing pages behind authentication with Lighthouse.
+[Puppeteer](https://pptr.dev) is the most flexible approach for running Lighthouse on pages requiring authentication.

 See [a working demo at /docs/recipes/auth](./recipes/auth).